 If your cat is eating grass every day or vomiting blood, there is definitely cause for concern.

 ⚠️ Warming: Munching on grass every day might indicate problems in your pet’s digestive system.

 Note: When they are also vomiting blood, it is possible that they’ve ingested toxins, for example in the form of pesticides or other chemicals found outside.
 Should this be the case with your kitty, don’t hesitate and take her to the vet immediately!

 Even though your cat eating grass on occasion is generally no cause for concern, there are certain steps you should take to ensure your cat’s safety.

-- Pesticides: If you have a garden which your cat has declared fair hunting ground, make sure it’s a cat-friendly garden:
+If you have a garden which your cat has declared fair hunting ground, make sure it’s a cat-friendly garden:

-- make sure not to use any insecticides or herbicides.
-She might accidentally ingest them.
+- make sure not to use any insecticides or herbicides

 - check for any toxic plants that you might grow there (see below)

-- Cat grass: If the whole neighbourhood is fair roaming territory for your pet, it gets trickier to avoid pesticides and other dangers; don’t let them eat anything and everything!
+If your cat is used to roaming the whole neighborhood, it gets trickier to avoid pesticides and other dangers; don’t let them eat anything and everything!

 Cat grass seeds, usually oat, barley or wheat, are available at the pet store.
-You can also think of growing it yourself in pots or outside – a five-star gourmet alternative to the greens sprouting next to busy roads or on dog-marked territory
+You can also grow it yourself in pots or outside – a five-star gourmet alternative to the greens sprouting next to busy roads or on dog-marked territory.